-g.o.i, 200.
-200 i FC ORM 10-K (Ma rk One) X Annual Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the fiscal ye ear ended December 31, 2013 OR Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 Commi ssion File No. 0-27754 ROUP, INC. istrant as specified in its charter) Delaware (State or other jurisdiction of incorporation of organization) 36-4007085 (I.R.S.
-Employer Identification No.) Oak E Clearwater Drive Brook, Illinois 60523 code of principal executive offices) (630) 271-3600 phone number, including area code) Securities registered pur suant to Section 12(b) of the Act: None Securities registered p oursuant to Section 12(g) of the Act: Class A Com amon Stock, \$.01 par value (Title of Class) Indic cate by check mark if the Registrant is a well-known seasoned issue r, as defined in Rule 405 of the Securities Act.
-Yes ⊠ No □ Indi cate by check mark if Registrant is not required to file reports pursua ant to Section 13 or Section 15(d) of the Act.
-Yes □ No 区 durii quired to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 strant was required to file such reports), and (2) has been subject to such filing ly and posted on its corporate Web site, if any, every Interactive Data File required to .405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \boxtimes No \square

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of Registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form

-10-K. ⊠ - • ether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a s rated filer", "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange 1 0 1 2 Large Accelerated Filer \boxtimes Accelerated Filer Non-Accelerated Filer Smaller Reporting Company Indicate by check mark wh nether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ CC C e of the Registrant's voting stock held by non-affiliates on June 30, 2013 , based upon the last Market of $\$36.42$ per share, was $\$1,283,165,902$. reported sale price on that date on t he • ' e Registrant had 36,809,540 outstanding shares of Class A Common Stock, par value \$.01 per Stock, par value \$.01 per share. per share, and 662,296 outstanding 3 Documents Incorporated by Reference reference in Part III of this Proxy Statement for the Annual Meeting of Stockholders to be held on May 9, 2014 (the "Prox Form 10-K to the extent stated herein.
-Except with respect to information specifically incorporadeemed to be filed as a part hereof. , , ·, •
+(Mark One) X Annual Repo ort Pursuant to Soction 13 or 15 (d) of the Securities Exchange Act of 1 034 Alliuai Kepi 734 For the fiscal year ended December 31, 2014 OR ☐ Transition R Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of of 1934 Commission File No. 0-27754 UB GROUP, INC. (Exac et name of registrant as specified in its charter) Delaware 36-4007085 (State or other jurisdiction of incorporation of organization) (I.R.S.
+Employer Identification No.) 2000 Clearwater Drive Oak Brook, Illinois 60523 Address and zip code of principal executive offices) identification (vo.)
+I) (630) 271-3600 Registrant's telephone number, including area code) Securities re gistered pursuant to Section 12(b) of the Act: No ne Securities s registered pursuant to Section 12(g) of the Act: Class A Common Stock, \$.01 par value (Title of Class) Indicate by check mark if the Registrant is a well-known seasoned issue er, as defined in Rule 405 of the Securities Act.
+Yes ⊠ No □ • · · the section 13 or Section 15(d) of the Act.
+Yes Indicate by check mark w hether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Sectifile such reports), and (2) has been subject to such filing urities Exchange Act of 1934 during the pre ally and posted on its corporate Web site, if any, every ring the preceding 12 months (or for such shorter per em 405 of Regulation S-K is not contained herein, and I by reference in Part III of this Form 10-K or any amo ant's • er, an accelerated filer, a non-accelerated filer or a sma in Rule 12b-2 of the Exchange Act.
+(Check one): ller reporting company.
+See definitions of " large Large Accelerated Filer $\boxtimes$ Accelerated Filer Non-Accelerated Filer Smaller Reporting Company Indicate by check mark w hether the registrant is a shell company (as d efined in Rule 12b-2 of the Exchange Act).
+Yes No ⊠ The aggregate market val Market of \$50.40 per sha on-affiliates on June 30, 2014, based upon the last rep oorted sale price on that date on the NASDA Q Global Select On February 18, 2015, th Stock, par value \$.01 per res of Class A Common Stock, par value \$.01 per shar re, and 662,296 outstanding shares of Class B Common Documents Incorporated by Reference Stockholders to be held on May 8, 2015 (the "Proxy ion specifically incorporated by reference in this Form